isnotbelle/vistart/README.md

 ## `useFetch` composable

 The `useFetch` composable can be used to easily fetch data.
+It accepts both a static URL and a ref of a URL.
+When it detects that the URL is a dynamic ref, it will run immediately and track the URL.
+Whenever the URL ref changes, the date will be reset and fetched again.

 ```vue
 <script setup>